Applications are now open

 5. Nature –

 There will be at least two excursions away from the house to explore the surrounding countryside, at least one will be to the sea and another to a forest.
-The walled garden, orchard, surrounding fields and bans of the River Findhorn are yours to roam at any time.
+There are bikes available to use, and the walled garden, orchard, surrounding fields and banks of the River Findhorn are yours to roam at any time.
 We believe that this connection to nature (we are nature!) is an important part of the week, especially for city-based artists.
 We have also found that having a brief period of silence (from after supper on Tuesday to end of breakfast Wednesday) further encouraged this connection and it can be undertaken if participants wish.
 If you are green fingered you are invited to help in the vegetable garden, we will be eating the fruits of previous participants efforts.